Skip to main content

 Student qualifications required:

-• Kinesiology student
+• Kinesiology study.

 Expected training/skills to be received by the Student: